CrosschainRiskFramework/CrosschainRiskFramework.github.io/docs/framework/20categories/20architecture/messaging.md

   * How does the bridge adapt to active misbehavior by a portion of the validators?

 #### Optimistic Protocols
-Optimistic protocols rely on agents that validate crosschain transactions by signing a merkle root with data from the source network and post it on the destination network.
+Optimistic protocols rely on agents that validate crosschain transactions by signing a Merkle root with data from the source network and post it on the destination network.
 Once this data is posted, a challenge window begins, during which anyone monitoring the bridging system can challenge a fraudulent transaction by submitting fraud proofs on the source network and prevent it from being confirmed on the destination network.
 Such bridges assume that a) agents are incentivized to sign only legitimate transactions because their bonded funds will be slashed if they act maliciously and b) that in the event an agent does sign a fraudulent transaction, one honest actor will be watching the system, and they will flag the fraudulent transaction by submitting a fraud-proof on the source network within the challenge window.
 Thus, optimistic bridges have a 1 of N security model, which relies on one honest actor watching the system to correctly verify crosschain transactions.

   *Considerations*